Cinchy Platform Documentation

 • When writing an update statement, run it more than once.
 If it results in an update each time, return to your query and troubleshoot.

-• This is especially relevant anywhere the statement can be run repeatedly, such as in APIs or Post Sync Scripts.
+• This is relevant anywhere the statement can be run repeatedly, such as in APIs or Post Sync Scripts.

 • In data syncs, ensure that your data types are matched properly.